-4. Amount and sources of Light available in the room.
+4. The amount and sources of light available in the room.

 5. Height of the ceiling of the room.

-Here is an explanation of the psychological effects associated with two different colours.
+Here is an explanation of the psychological effects associated with two different colors.

-The colour red can be seen as Power, Physicality, Passion, Sex, Energy and Strength on one hand, whereas, Danger, Death, Aggressive, Demanding and Anger on the other.
-Red is a very dominating colour and has the longest wavelength.
-It is an attractive colour and children get attracted towards it.
+The color red can be seen as Power, Physicality, Passion, Sex, Energy, and Strength on one hand, whereas, Danger, Death, Aggressive, Demanding and Anger on the other.
+Red is a very dominating color and has the longest wavelength.
+It is an attractive color and children get attracted to it.
 This is why it is used a lot in advertisements and child products including toys and cartoon characters.
-Red is a colour of passion that flattens the skin and therefore it is perfect for social occasions, restaurants and bars or romantic dining rooms.
+Red is a color of passion that flattens the skin and therefore it is perfect for social occasions, restaurants and bars, or romantic dining rooms.
 It stimulates the brain and raises the heart rate.
-I have attached a picture of a room with red colour scheme.
+I have attached a picture of a room with a red color scheme.

-The colour white can be referred to as Cleanliness, Purity, Simplicity and Sophistication on one hand, whereas, Sterile, Cold and Unfriendliness on the other hand.
-It is a result of reflection and because of its this property it can visually create the illusion of space and height.
-Too much of white may cause strain, boredom and give a feeling of unfriendliness.
-When used with other colours, it can be very refreshing and attractive.
+The color white can be referred to as Cleanliness, Purity, Simplicity and Sophistication on one hand, whereas, Sterile, Cold and Unfriendliness on the other hand.
+It is a result of reflection and because of its this property, it can visually create the illusion of space and height.
+Too much white may cause strain, boredom, and give a feeling of unfriendliness.
+When used with other colors, it can be very refreshing and attractive.
 If used with black in unequal proportions, it can get annoying.